MOZZYstudios/.github/profile/README.md

 ## mozzy stu

 its like "mozzy" without "studios" or "studios" without "mozzy"
-<small>FUCK I JUST REALIZED THERE'S SOME...
-RAPPER WITH THE NICKNAME MOZZY WTF DUDE?</small>
+###FUCK I JUST REALIZED THERE'S SOME...
+RAPPER WITH THE NICKNAME MOZZY WTF DUDE?